Sample in a Jar

 "Sample in a Jar" is a song by the American band Phish.
+It was released as the second single from the band's fifth studio album, Hoist.
+The song peaked at No. 49 on the Radio & Records Rock chart.

 On the surface, the lyrics seem to deal with a relationship argument while intoxicated.
 In The Phish Book, Trey mentioned that the song is “basically about sitting in a car with the seatbelt on, drunk.”

+Covers

-The song is covered by the band Little Feat on the album Chinese Work Songs.
+The song was covered by the band Little Feat on the album Chinese Work Songs.